progmaticltd/homebox/docs/prerequisites.md

 prefer.

 !!!
 Warning
-    You still need to regularly backup your data, even if you are using RAID.
+    You still need to regularly back up your data, even if you are using RAID.

 ## Set-up your home network